 It’s a big challenge, but you do have highly motivated people on your side with a mandate to do almost whatever it takes to win.
 By moving fast, being creative, taking calculated risks, and leveraging each unique opportunity to the fullest, you can succeed.

-Here’s how we developed a massively successful lead generation program in only three months.
+Here’s a step by step guide to develop a massively successful lead generation program in only three months, and information on how we did it:

 In the beginning, we tried a number of things to gain traction.
 We were successful with PR and events — the mainstays of B2B marketing — but the business wasn’t scaling fast enough.